koskila/M365ServiceHealth/README.md

 Navigate to https://white-grass-0d81f3a03.2.azurestaticapps.net/.
 If GitHub Actions has run (it just broke due to runner updates, but it's probably up soon again), it should show the latest version of the app.

+## Learnings

+* Service Announcements API in Graph API is good.
+* Don't use Graph SDK, you'll just shoot yourself in the foot.
+Easier to use REST API like before.
+* Somehow, Microsoft has made AAD multi-tenant auth pretty easy.
+* The SWA experience on VS Code is flimsy.
+Better stick with Visual Studio
+* Error messages thrown by Microsoft tooling should always contain typos.
+Easier to search for exact solutions online.
+* Visual Studio Preview versions are incredibly solid, but you will still run into random issues occasionally
+* GitHub Actions rocks (but might have super random 3-minute unannounced service outages)
+* .NET 7 rocks
+* Unlike stated by certain Microsoft sources, x-diagnostics header is useless for determining the data center location.
+It's just the nearest data center.